 If someone in your household has any of the main symptoms of coronavirus, please follow the steps below.
 More detailed government guidance is available here.

-- The person with symptoms should get a test.
+- The person with symptoms should self-isolate and get a test.
 Book online or by calling the NHS on 119.

 If you test positive for coronavirus, you must self-isolate immediately

 - If you had a test because you had symptoms, you must continue to self-isolate for at least 10 days from when your symptoms started.